ComputerLars/The-Syntheticist-Papers/content/4presummit.md

 •	**The Synthetic Party** and **Finnish AI Party** possess moderate centrality scores, indicating specialized roles that contribute to both localized and global coordination efforts.

-•	**Australian AI Party** maintains a balanced position with substantial connections, playing a constant role in integrating ecological considerations into the broader discourse.
+•	**RATS Bot Australia** maintains a balanced position with substantial connections, playing a constant role in integrating ecological considerations into the broader discourse.

 <hr style="border: 1px solid #f3ff00;">